 |Diabetes||Greater than 126 mg/dL||Greater than 200 mg/dL|

-- If your blood glucose levels are consistently high, even with medication, you are hyperglycemic.
-You need to contact your Care Team Member.
+If your blood glucose levels are consistently high, even with medication, you have hyperglycemia.
+You need to contact your Care Team.
 It may be time to change your diabetes treatment plan, including your diet.
 An unbalanced diet is one of the leading causes of high glucose levels.
-A consistently high glucose level can lead to serious health issues like kidney failure, eye problems or nerve damage in your legs and feet.
+A consistent high glucose level can lead to serious health issues like kidney failure, eye problems, or nerve damage.

 If your numbers show a low blood glucose, you have hypoglycemia and need to follow these steps:

 - Take 4 glucose tablets, or drink 4oz of juice or regular soda to raise your blood sugar